-The Quick Access toolbar (or QAT) is a set of tools that the user can customize.
-By default, the QAT contains three tools: Save, Undo, and Redo.
-If you find that you use a particular Ribbon command frequently, right-click the command and choose Add to Quick Access Toolbar.
-You can make other changes to the QAT from the Customization tab of the Excel Options dialog box.
-To access this dialog box, right-click the QAT and choose Customize Quick Access Toolbar.
+The Quick Access toolbar is a set of tools that the user can customize.
+By default, the Quick Access toolbar contains three tools: Save, Undo, and Redo.
+If you find that you use a particular Ribbon command frequently, right-click the command and select Add to Quick Access Toolbar.
+You can make other changes to the Quick Access toolbar from the Quick Access Toolbar tab of the Excel Options dialog box.
+To access this dialog box, right-click the Quick Access toolbar and select Customize Quick Access Toolbar.